-NEBRASKAland Regional Editor Jenny Nguyen was born in Nha Trang, Vietnam and moved to the United States with her parents in 1992.
-She graduated from Bolsa Grande High School in Garden Grove, California in 2008 and completed her Bachelor’s at UCLA in 2012.
-Nguyen was Editor-In-Chief for her high school newspaper.
+NEBRASKAland Regional Editor Jenny Nguyen-Wheatley was born in Nha Trang, Vietnam, and moved to the United States with her parents in 1992.
+She graduated from Bolsa Grande High School in Garden Grove, California, in 2008 and completed her Bachelor’s at UCLA in 2012.
+Wheatley was editor-in-chief for her high school newspaper.
 She has written freelance for various publications, the Tiger Woods Foundation and her blog FoodForHunters.com.
-She moved to Nebraska in 2013 to join the Commission as Regional Editor at NEBRASKAland.
-Nguyen enjoys hiking, camping, horseback riding, hunting, fishing and cooking.
-She is happiest learning and experiencing new things, and looks forward to exploring her new home in Nebraska.
+She moved to Nebraska in 2013 to join the Commission as Regional Editor at NEBRASKAland and became associate editor in 2015.
+Nguyen enjoys hiking, camping, horseback riding, hunting, fishing and wild game cooking.

 NEBRASKAland Regional Editor Eric Fowler was born in Hastings, graduated from Ogallala High School in 1988 and earned his Bachelor’s degree from Chadron State College in 1993.
 After six years as a writer and photographer with newspapers in Chadron and Scottsbluff, he joined the Commission in 1998 as Publications Editor and has been a member of the NEBRASKAland staff since 2001.
 He has won numerous awards from the Association for Conservation Information for writing featured in the magazine.
 Fowler enjoys spending time outdoors with friends and family, including his son.
 His passions include hunting waterfowl, upland and big game, fishing, especially in the Sandhills, hiking, camping and watching the sun rise or set anywhere in Nebraska.